-The projector in room 203 is equipped with VGA and HDMI inputs.
-The projector in room 200 is equipped with a VGA input only.
+The displays in rooms 200 and 203 are equipped with VGA and HDMI inputs.
 Candidates using laptops without these outputs must bring the appropriate adaptors.

 Please notify the Doctoral Exams team in advance if you would like to borrow a laptop.

 Candidates for the Final Doctoral Examination must have fulfilled all course and/or language requirements of the degree program.
 It is the responsibility of the Candidate's graduate program to ensure these requirements have been met, and that the Candidate's oral language proficiency is adequate for full communication between the Examination Committee and the Candidate.